 Based on these two steps, you can choose between two default operation codes:

-- Authorisation: our system will only ask for an authorisation, in order to have the authorisation and data capture (payment request) steps performed separately at different times (the money remains in the customer’s account until a data capture (payment request) has been performed).
+- Authorization: our system will only ask for authorization to have the authorization and data capture (payment request) steps performed separately at different times (the money remains in the customer’s account until a data capture (payment request) has been performed).

-- Sale: our system automatically requests the payment (transfer of the amount) immediately after a successful authorisation.
+- Sale: our system automatically requests the payment (transfer of the amount) immediately after a successful authorization.
 This procedure is often used for goods/services delivered online.

 Step 4 - Global security parameters.